List of Kimba the White Lion characters: Characters

 A lioness who would later be Leo's mate and bear him a son and daughter.
 She is the niece of the old lion named Specklerex and lives with him after her parents are slain by hunters.
 She notices things that Leo sometimes overlooks.
 She is always there when Leo needs advice, a "better nature" to calm him down in anger, a shoulder to cry on, or a warrior at his side.
 In the 1989 remake, she served as a disciple and foster daughter of High Priestess Leona, as her order was to find a type of flower known as a 'starflower'.
-In the movie, Lyre falls victim to the speckled fever and slowly dies.
+In the movie, Laiya falls victim to the speckled fever and slowly dies.